acidmasculinity/acidmasculinity.github.io/collections/_background/sex/pryzbylo.md

 ---
 authors:
   - Pryzbylo, Ela
-article: "Masculine Doubt and Sexual Wonder: Asexually-Identified Men Talk About Their (A)sexualites"
+article: "Masculine Doubt and Sexual Wonder: Asexually-Identified Men Talk About Their (A)sexualities"
 title: "Asexualities: Feminist and Queer Perspectives"
 publisher: "Routledge"
 year: 2014